arunoda/fastai-shell/README.md

 fastai list-zones
 ```

-Then select a zone.
-(You can see a list of GPUs available in each zone)
+Now, you will see a list of GPUs available in each zone.

 Then select a zone and run: